unil-lettres/idig/README.md

-# iDig
+# Introduction

-Docker configuration for the iDig application.
+Docker configuration for the iDig server.

 # Development with Docker